OpenTechSchool/python-beginners/docs/en/conditionals.rst

 .. note::
  * We start from the center of the screen, which has coordinate (0;0)
- * We won't turn, until we reach the boundery our turtle wants to get away as quickly as possible
+ * We won't turn, until we reach the boundary our turtle wants to get away as quickly as possible
  * We can get the x coordinate of our turtle with the function *xcor*
  * We can get the width of the screen with the function *window_width*